18F/handbook/_pages/locations/chicago.md

 Dollop and Intelligentsia are the current fan favorites for coffee.
 If you like darker roasts, Lavazza may be up your alley.

+## How do people dress?

+Feel free to dress how you like!
+If you wear a T-shirt and jeans, that's fine.
+Sometimes folks wear hoodies.
+If someone has a meeting with agency folks, they may dress up more.
+We care more that you are comfortable and confident as yourself rather than following someone’s particular rules of formality.

+We share our Chicago office space with other GSA folks who trend to dress business casual.